MobilityData/awesome-transit/README.md

 #### Crowdsourced transit data
 - [Citylines.co](https://www.citylines.co) - A collaborative platform for mapping transit systems and their evolution.
 The data can be downloaded as GeoJSON or CSV from [citylines.co/data](https://www.citylines.co/data).
+- [OpenStreetMap (OSM)](https://www.openstreetmap.org) - The collaborative platform for mapping the world, including transport, transit, and routing data.

 ### Software for Creating APIs